MERTON PARK STUDIOS

 3. John buys some 'plastic' at Elmbrook Garage.

 Then a dummy raid on the betting shop to persuade Larry to keep the £12,000 payoff in his safe at home.
-All very subtle and complex, so no wonder John wants to make it all a lot simpler!
+All very subtle and complex, so no wonder John protests that it is "far too complicated, leaves a lot to chance."

 The night for the robbery.
 But the best laid plans etc, and Larry's wife is unexpectedly at home.
-She's tied up and can only watch whilst Alan and John open the safe.
+She has to be tied up and can only watch as Alan and John open the safe.
 It doesn't open.
-Larry's been ultra-careful and changed the combination that they had taken so much pains to learn!
+Larry' ha been ultra-careful and changed the combination that they had taken so much pains to learn!
 Consternation.
 Alan devises a new plan.

 Larry returns home in his flash sports car and checks his safe.
-At this point he's bashed on the head and the safe is finally emptied of its contents.
+At this point he is bashed on the head and the safe is finally emptied of its contents.
 But the crooks never get away, the police are waiting.
 They had made one fatal slip.

 Wallace menu